Why start GAT Qudurat prep with a diagnostic?

 Improve how the student approaches the question, not only whether the final answer happens to be correct.

-Live testing during tutoring
+Live checks during tutoring

 Individual or group assessment